 Summary : Retrace the route of Charles Darwin aboard HMS Beagle on this expedition cruise through the Fuegian Archipelago.
-Your adventurous itinerary includes legendary Cape Horn and historic Wulaia Bay, as well as Glacier Alley, the penguins of Tucker Islets and Magdalena Island, and the spectacular fjords where Pia Glacier and Águila Glaciers await.
+Your adventurous itinerary includes legendary Cape Horn and historic Wulaia Bay, as well as Glacier Alley, and the spectacular fjords where Pia Glacier and Águila Glaciers await.
+You may also go see the penguins of Tucker Islets and Magdalena Island, or the glaciers of Brookes Bay and a stunning Zodiac ride to Marta Island depending upon the time of year.
 Along the way you'll also encounter Patagonia's massive ice fields, lush sub-polar forests and secluded beaches.
 Midway through the journey, a half-day port call in Punta Arenas leaves plenty of time to explore a city rich in history, architecture and Patagonian culture before resuming the journey back to Ushuaia.

 PLEASE NOTE: In April and September when the penguins live elsewhere, other excursions will be substituted in as per the itinerary.

 Activities : Birding, Child-Friendly, Culture, Hiking, Triple/Quad Cabins